tpoisot/ms_pop_networks/ms_pop.md

 acquired by focusing on populations, rather than species.

 [f:meta]: metaweb.pdf "The metaweb concept"
 ![An illustration of the notion of a metaweb.
-In its simplest form, the metaweb is the list of all possible species and interactions between them for the system studied.
+In its simplest form, the metaweb is the list of all possible species and interactions between them for the system studied, whether these interactions were observed or inferred from trait values and previous knowledge.
 What is observed locally, here in sites 1 and 2, is a *realization* of this metaweb, after the action of species sorting and other classical meta-community processes, and local interaction sorting, as we describe here.
 The two observed networks have different properties, species compositions, and interaction between these species.\label{f:meta}][f:meta]

-To observe that interactions can be gained or lost when the environment change, requires that the sampling of network be replicated.
-In other words, to address these problematics, there is a need to shift our focus from species to populations interactions.
+To observe that interactions can be gained or lost when the environment changes, requires that sampling be replicated.
+In other words, to address these problematics, there is a need to shift our focus from species interactions (*i.e.* regional, potential) to populations (*i.e.* local, realized) interactions.
 This begs the questions of the similarity between these two levels.
-As argued before, species-level networks reconstructed on the basis of literature survey, expert knowledge, or even potential trait-based relationships [@brose_allometric_2006; @heckmann_interactive_2012] , are networks of potential interactions, but can seldom be used to predict whether two populations will interact.
+As argued before, species-level networks reconstructed on the basis of literature survey, expert knowledge, or even potential trait-based relationships [@brose_allometric_2006;@heckmann_interactive_2012] , are networks of potential interactions, but can seldom be used to predict whether two populations will interact.
 When sampling populations enough times, either through time or space, we only gain knowledge of the realized interactions, and it is possible that some potential interactions are not encountered.
 Take, for example, the iconic dataset of [@havens_scale_1992], which describes the interactions between species in the Adirondack lakes.
 For each lake, the list of species is known.
 At the regional level, the interactions between all species were retrieved from literature surveys.
 With these informations in hand, it is only possible to describe the structure of *potential* interactions at the local scale, but not to describe the *realized* network.
 The opposite standpoint is to assume that aggregating all realizations will give a good knowledge of the potential interactions in the metaweb.
-This, however, is the age old problem of proving an negative: we are only certain that no potential interactions were missed insofar that we are confident in our ability to locally detect them [@copi_introduction_1953].
+This, however, is the age old problem of proving a negative: we are only certain that no potential interactions were missed insofar that we are confident in our ability to locally detect them [@copi_introduction_1953], and have sampled enough combinations of environmental conditions.
 Some networks will be more sensitive to sampling effects than others.
 Pollination or frugivory networks are typically sampled through several sessions of observation [@schleuning_specialization_2012], and therefore rely on the skill of the observer, or the amount of people available to conduct the survey.
-On the other hand, macro-parasite networks [@stanko_mammal_2002] or food webs [@shaner_trophic_2011] can be conducted by sampling individual hosts, and investigating them in the lab (through *e.g.* combing or stomach content analysis), meaning that it’s harder to miss an interaction if enough individuals are sampled.
+On the other hand, macro-parasite networks [@stanko_mammal_2002] or food webs [@shaner_trophic_2011] can be conducted by sampling individual hosts, and investigating them in the lab (through *e.g.* combing or stomach content analysis), meaning that it is harder to miss an interaction if enough individuals are sampled.

 @poisot_dissimilarity_2012 showed that after more than a hundred independent samplings of a host–ectoparasite system, not all regional interactions are known.
 This bears two important consequences.
-First, the adequate sampling of potential interactions (in other words, the knowledge of the metaweb) is a difficult task.
+First, the adequate sampling of potential interactions (in other words, the knowledge of the metaweb) is a difficult task [@martinez_effects_1999].
 Second, the compilation of interactions observed at one sampling site between local populations is not the network of species interactions, which can only be reconstructed through numerous samplings (so as to be confident that an absence of link really indicates that the interaction is not possible).
-However, the realized interactions between populations will impact their local dynamics, and thus drive local ecological properties of the community [@bascompte_mutualistic_2009], whereas having only a knowledge of the species interactions implies making the assumption that all of these interactions are realized locally.
+However, the realized interactions between populations will impact their local dynamics, and thus drive local ecological properties of the community [@bascompte_mutualistic_2009;@poisot_trophic_2013]; this makes them the relevant scale at which to study ecological networks as indicators of ecosystem properties.
 In addition, because different realizations of a metaweb will show interaction turnover, it is important that we now focus our effort on understanding population-level interaction networks, because this seems the only way to understand the different between potential and realized interactions, which is required to advance toward a biogeography theory of interactions.
 So that we can understand the relationship between the structure of potential and realized networks, *i.e.* in the terms of
 @poisot_dissimilarity_2012, the differences between a metaweb and its realizations, it is important to understand the ecological factors involved in making populations interact.